moregold/MGT.FrontEndCodeChallenge/README.md

 ## Project Requirements
 Requirements for this webpage are:
   - From a pixel standpoint, be as close to the mockup as possible
-  - We are not providing designs for different viewport breakpoints.
-However, your webpage should have at least a mobile breakpoint.
-Do not focus on the design of the mobile version of the webpage.
+  - The provided artboard is meant to be the desktop version of the web page.
+We will not provide an artboard for different viewport breakpoints.
+However, we expect that your webpage contain at least one other breakpoint, other than desktop (for example, tablet or mobile).
+We will not be judging you on how the other breakpoint look, but rather that you just have one.
   - There should be a slide show in the "Our Programs" and "Our Events" sections.
 There are six images for each slide show (found in the assets artboard) labeled as Gallery 1 and Gallery 2.
 Use Gallery 1 with "Our Programs" and Gallery 2 with "Our Events".
 The slide show should not auto-advance and should wrap, meaning that if forward is clicked while on slide 6, it should wrap to slide 1.

 ## Project Instructions